SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 1. Open the AppManifest.xml file in the SharePoint Add-in project, and change the **Hosting Type** option from **Autohosted** to **Provider-hosted**.

-2. Set the **Start Page** of the add-in to point to the URL of the remote web application's start page, which is the URL of the Azure Web Site.
+2. Set the **Start Page** of the add-in to point to the URL of the remote web application's start page, which is the URL of the Azure website.
 Make sure to include the query string value {StandardTokens}, if it isn't already there.
 This ensures that SharePoint adds the core query string tokens to the URL when it opens the remote web application.

 3. Remove the reference in the SharePoint Add-in project to the ASP.NET MVC web application by selecting the SharePoint Add-in project in Visual Studio **Solution Explorer**.
 Within the **Properties** tool window, set the **Web Project** property to **(None)**, as shown in the following figure.